Hair Relaxers and Cancer Risk: Do perms and relaxers cause cancer?

 Do Hair Relaxers cause cancer?

-The basis of the hair relaxer lawsuit is to show that the manufacturers knew about the potential risks of cancer, but failed to warn about them.
+The basis of the hair relaxer lawsuit is to show that the manufacturers knew about the potential hair relaxer cancer risk, but failed to warn about them.
+Popular hair relaxers like Dark & Lovely were promoted as safe, when they were anything but.
+Some products like Just for Me hair relaxer were even marketed towards children as young as 5 years old..

 Do Perms cause cancer?